SenanS/Technical-Blog/_posts/2024-01-14-Lane-Recognition.md

 Though, it's still relevant and helpful to understand and implement classical methods of computer vision.

 There are a plethora of methods to improve this algorithm, the obvious ones to me are to:
 * Dynamic AOI - create an area of interest based only on the road in front.
+This would help when changing lanes, pulling onto a road & allow for data from different angles/ vehicles.
-* Memory based lane markings - The estimation of lane markings based on expected road rules & previous frame experiences.
+* Memory based lane markings - The estimation of lane markings based on expected road rules & immediately previous frame experiences.
-This could be particularly useful for Irish roads with faded & occluded boundaries.
+This could be particularly useful for the many Irish roads with faded & occluded boundaries.

 Other ongoing research and projects are pushing the envelope in lane detection accuracy and robustness [^1].